Ignite-Laboratories/JanOS/readme.md

 in logical widths of 8-bits called `bytes`, but they _technically_ could be read at several different widths.
 For instance, if the value of a byte is less than 64 it only needs 6-bits - less than 32, only 5.

-The trouble is how do we _dynamically_ change the address width of each byte?
+The trouble is how do we _dynamically_ change the index bit width?

 By perceiving the binary data using concepts from _**music theory**_.
 If data can be read byte for byte, it's read in "common time" (4⁄4).
 If it's being read in variable widths, a new tempo must first be observed.
 Verses flow through